s.172 Statements

 (vi) The need to act fairly between members of the company

-The relationship between the company and its members is primarily guided by a Shareholder Agreement and the limited number of members also enables each group to be represented on the Board of Directors.
+The relationship between the company and its members is primarily guided by an Investment Agreement and the limited number of members also enables each group to be represented on the Board of Directors.

 Statement by the Directors on performance of their statutory duties in accordance with s172(1) Companies Act 2006

-The Board of Directors of LHTCA Midco Limited have acted in a way that they consider to be most likely to promote the success of the Group for the benefit of its members as a whole in the decisions taken during this challenging, COVID-19 impacted, year ended 31 March 2022.
+The Board of Directors of LHTCA Midco Limited have acted in a way that they consider to be most likely to promote the success of the Group for the benefit of its members as a whole in the decisions taken during this year ended 31 March 2023.
 A summary is set out as follows:

 (i) The likely consequences of any decision in the long term

 The NEC Masterplan sets out our strategy for the NEC campus over the next 15 years.
-This important strategic document guides our internal decision-making and how we work with our many partners and stakeholders to balance sometimes competing priorities and find mutually acceptable ways forward.
+This important strategic document guides our internal decision-making and how we work with our many partners and stakeholders to balance what can sometimes be competing priorities and find mutually acceptable ways forward.

 (ii) The interests of the Group's employees